avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

 `www.computational-genomics.net/book/ <http://www.computational-genomics.net/book/>`_).

-For more in-depth information and more examples on using the SeqinR library for sequence analysis, look at the SeqinR documentation, `http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng <http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng>`_.
+For more in-depth information and more examples on using the SeqinR package for sequence analysis, look at the SeqinR documentation, `http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng <http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng>`_.

 There is also a very nice chapter on "Analyzing Sequences", which